Wellness roundup: Charles George VA Medical Center weathers storm

 “Even veterans who came for their appointments despite the notifications [to reschedule] were still attended to, despite the limitations to our facility,” Ramos Muniz says.

-The medical center has been running on both emergency generator and traditional power, and the facility has access to running water via a refillable tank that gets between eight and 15 deliveries of water every day, said Dr. Ashfaq Ahsanuddin, chief of staff for the Western North Carolina VA Health Care System, at the Buncombe County media briefing Oct.
+The site has been running on both emergency generator and traditional power, and the facility has access to running water via a refillable tank that gets between eight and 15 deliveries of water every day, said Dr. Ashfaq Ahsanuddin, chief of staff for the Western North Carolina VA Health Care System, at the Buncombe County media briefing Oct.
 4.

 “We’re also testing all that water to make sure that it’s safe,” Ahsanuddin said.